aws-samples/serverless-test-samples/python-test-samples/apigw-lambda-dynamodb/README.md

 First, the data store must be pre-populated with data to test certain functionality.
 In our example, we need a valid `id` to retrieve a name to test our function.
 Therefore, we will add data to the data stores prior to running the tests.
 This data seeding operation is performed in the test setup.

 Second, the data store will be populated as a side-effect of our testing.
 In our example, items of recorded "Hello" messages will be populated in our DynamoDB table.
 To prevent unintended side-effects, we will clean-up data generated during the test execution.
 This data cleaning operation is performed in the test tear-down.

+Third, any identifying values should be unique to the specific test.
+This will prevent collisions between tests should there be an issue with tear-down.
+Each test can define a unique postfix to prevent the issues.

 [Top](#contents)